Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 Click the ellipsis-buttons `...` for _Input_ and _Output_ to select different audio files now, and click _Render_ to create new paul-stretch renderings.

-Now the final step is to polish the programs a bit.
+The final step is to polish the programs a bit.
 It would be nice if we could also set the window size and stretch factor in the user interface, as well as the audio file type for the output.
 Without further discussion, I will paste the final programs here.
 FScape: